 Why your candles need our labels

 Candle labels are regularly exposed to heat, wax and handling, and, as such, they need to be resistant and durable.
-Our labels are made with biaxially oriented polypropylene film, which is weatherproof, heat- and oil-resistant, and can withstand temperatures from -30 to 80°C. BOPP is slightly more expensive than some of our paper label options, but it will not discolour when exposed to a candle’s heat and oils.
+Our labels are made with biaxially oriented polypropylene film, which is weatherproof, heat- and oil-resistant, and can withstand temperatures from -30 to 80°C. Vinyl is slightly more expensive than some of our paper label options, but it will not discolour when exposed to a candle’s heat and oils.

 We also use state-of-the-art HP Indigo 6000 digital printing equipment and high-grade inks, so your candle labels will look pristine in the (candle) light.
 Some chemicals in candles can affect ink quality, so if this is a concern, we recommend adding a gloss or matte lamination for extra durability.